-101 Tips To Improve Your Relationship Right Now
+101 Relationship Tips Straight from Dating Experts

-Being part of a couple is hard, but the best relationship tips are really all about maintenance.
-You’ve got to keep things fresh, find time for each other, and come up with ways to navigate the tricky ups and downs every partnership faces.
-That all sounds a lot easier than it really is, so we’ve come up with 101 ways to make your relationship even better.
+Being part of a couple can be difficult, but the best relationship tips are really all about maintenance—keeping things fresh, finding time for each other, and coming up with ways to navigate the tricky ups and downs every partnership faces.
+Of course, it’s all easier said than done, so we’ve come up with 101 ways to make your relationship even better.

-Plus, we asked a few of our favorite relationship experts for their tips, including life and dating coach and Huffington Post blogger Kira Sabin, relationships author Samara O’Shea (whose forthcoming book Loves Me … Not is worth a read), and the sex and relationships editor at The Frisky, Ami Angelowicz.
+Plus, we asked a few of our favorite relationship experts for their tips, including life and dating coach Kira Sabin, relationships author Samara O’Shea (whose book Loves Me … Not is worth a read), and former sex and relationships editor at The Frisky, Ami Angelowicz.

-From how to deal with jealousy to how to get over a potentially deadly lull, we’ve got 101 relationship tips that you can start implementing right now.
+From how to deal with jealousy to how to get over a potentially deadly lull, we’ve got 101 relationship tips you can start implementing right now.

-1. Listen.
+1. Listen

 It might sound obvious, but when you really allow yourself to listen—and ask questions about—what your partner says, it not only leads to better conversations, but also better communication.

-2. Take a few days apart.
+2. Take a Few Days Apart

 Missing each other is a great way to reconnect.
-Try grabbing some girlfriends for an overnight or a weekend getaway every few months.
+Have a weekend getaway with your friends every few months.

-3. Find a support team.
+3. Find a Support Team

 Have a handful of great friends or family members you can call so your significant other doesn’t have to hear every small grievance going on your life.

-4. Put away your phones.
+4. Put Away Your Phones

 One of the biggest relationship tips is to give your undivided attention when your partner is speaking.
 It’s is one of the most important things you can do.

-5. Volunteer together.
+5. Volunteer Together

-Giving back is a great way to keep perspective of how great your relationship is, and how lucky you both are.
+Giving back is a great way to keep perspective of how great your relationship is—and how lucky you both are.

-6. Create a checklist.
+6. Create a Checklist

 Jot down new and fun things you want to accomplish for a day as a duo.

-7. Talk to couples over 65 years old.
+7. Talk to Couples Over 65 Years Old

 Get relationship tips from them, and see what you can take away to apply to your relationship.